Art-Pacific Home | Site map | Guide to Artifacts > New Guinea Artifacts > Guide to Sepik River Carvings >

 Korogo carvers use a very fine, detailed style in the painting of their clan designs on the faces of their carvings.
 They are also known for their large orator's stools.

-The curvilinear red lines on the face represent cuscus (oppossum) tails.
+The curvilinear red lines on the face represent cuscus (opossum) tails.
 The Iatmul term is mabma, kapul in Tok Pisin.
 This marsupial with its blunt, rounded face, spotted coat and curling prehensile tail is extremely important to the Iatmul.
 A headband of cuscus fur signified the "homicide" in times past - that the man had killed at least once.
 (Matthew McDavitt)

 Figure 2: Suspension hook with mwai-style face.